nickirk/nns/README.md

 6. Going back to 1 and repeat the steps for $`M (t=0,1,2,...,M)`$ times (or until $`\delta_i^{(t)}<\epsilon`$ where $`\epsilon`$ is the tolerance).
 Or simple the energy converges.

-## Naming of Variables

-This is borrowed from CC4S code to make sure that when different contributors contribute, we can stay in more or less the same style.
-- Class names are in CamelCase, starting with an upper case character.
-They should have noun character.
-(AmplitudeSolver, Algorithm, not Solve),
-- Derived classes should end with the name of the super class, unless it is kind of obvious (BinaryFtodLoader)
-- Methods are in camelCase, starting with a lower case character.
-They should have verb character. (solve, normalize, not loader)
-- Instances of classes and types are named in camelCase, preferably according to the class name they are an instance of.
-(Parser parser, int maxIterations)
-- Mathematical objects, such as numbers and tensors, may additionally be named according to the  ematical symbol nomenclature (int n, Tensor<> Vabij).
-- Acronyms should be treated as a normal word.
-(FtodLoader, not FTODLoader)

 ## Doing test